NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Support Layer

-The bottom layer is a blend of high-density transitional foam and high-density support foam.
-Both foams are important to provide support and stability.
+The support layer is created by a 2.0″ transitional support layer followed by a 5.5″ support foam.
+Both of these foam layers work together to provide support and stability.

 Loom & Leaf (2022) logo close-up